Agoric/documentation/main/javascript-modifications/ses-guide.md

 it inherits the primordials from their parent realm.
 Components are described in detail in the next section.

-Agoric deploy scripts and smart contract code run in an immutable realm with Compartments providing just enough authority to create useful and secure contracts.
-But not enough authority to do anything unintended or harmful to the participants of the smart contract.

 ## Compartments
 A *compartment* is an execution environment for evaluating a stranger’s code.
 It has its own `globalThis` global object and wholly independent system of modules.
-Otherwise it shares the same batch of intrinsics such as `Array` with the surrounding compartment.
+Otherwise it shares the same batch of intrinsics such as `Array` with its surrounding compartment.
 The concept of a compartment implies an initial compartment, the initial execution environment of a realm.
 After lockdown, all compartments share the same frozen realm.